CTGAP/ctgap-keyboard-layout/README.md

 # CTGAP Keyboard Layouts
+This is a log of the layouts I've created and used.
+If you are interested in using one, you are responsible for your own implementation.
 ## CTGAP 3.1
 ```
 j g m p v  z u o y k
 r s n t w  f a e i h
 x c l d b  / , ' . q
 ```
 ## CTGAP 3.0
 ```
 v p l c f  k u o y j